souvikinator/synko/README.md

 - Sync application settings and configuration files across multiple devices (linux and macos)
 - Works with dropbox as of now (support for more soon)
+- User gets the freedom to add path to the config and setting files.
 - Freedom to sync specific set of files across specific set of devices.
 Here is an example:

 ![feature-1-2](https://github.com/souvikinator/synko/blob/master/assets/feature-1-2.png)